Fees, costs & estimates

 Due to the complex nature of specialist veterinary care, it is possible that diseases and conditions undergo unpredictable changes, even after a veterinary consult.
 In the event that the cost of treatment is likely to exceed the initial estimate, our veterinarians will do their best to keep you updated with their new plan and estimate, so that an informed decision can be made.

 Residents of Australia are fortunate to enjoy universal healthcare, a system in which taxes fund government-subsidised healthcare (e.g. Medicare).
+According to recent figures from the Australian government, the government funds $156 billion (or 70%) of total Australian health expenditure.
 Even private human hospitals receive large sums of government funding, which allows them to remain operational by charging clients less.
-For many decades, the cost of purchasing MRIs for human hospitals was heavily discounted which partly explains why veterinary MRI costs are greater.
+None of this funding is allocated for veterinary care.
 Unfortunately, there is currently no government funded healthcare for pets, which means the bill is paid entirely by the client.
 However, if you were to remove all government funding and subsidies from human hospital bills, you will find these costs are generally comparable or even much more expensive than veterinary health care.

 Secondly, some comparable procedures for pets can be more expensive than the equivalent human procedure.
 In human medicine, most patients can be instructed to remain perfectly still for extended periods.
 However, this is not possible for most pets, so sedation or even general anaesthesia is required.
 In these cases, seemingly straight-forward procedures, under best practice, will require the attention of a additional staff, consumables and time to ensure best patient outcomes.